Ramaphosa Outlines South Africa’s Priorities During its G20 Presidency at Davos 2025

 Investment Climate

-Before ending, Schwab put forward the billion-dollar question as to why investors should come t South Africa.
-To that question, President Ramaphosa underlined his governments achievements and efforts in improving the business climate in South Africa.
 Firstly, the rolling blackouts are now getting under control.
-Secondly, he is cracking down on corruption in order to enhance the ‘ease of doing business’ in South Africa.
-Last but not least, South Africa is one of the most advanced and industrialised economies on the continent and is the preferred launchpad of many enterprises coming to Africa.
+Secondly, he is cracking down on corruption in order to improve governance and enhance the index for Ease of Doing Business (#EDB) in South Africa.
+Last but not least, South Africa is one of the most advanced and industrialized economies on the continent and is thus the preferred launchpad of many enterprises coming to Africa.